openebs-archive/openebs-docs/docs/ugndm.md

    - path
      - The value should be like `/dev/sdb1` .

 3. Apply the modified YAML file to create the blockdevice CR for the provided partitioned device path.
+   **Note:** The blockdevice CR should be created on the same namespace where openebs is installed.

 4. Repeat the same steps for each partitioned device and create blockdevice CR for each device.